 Baranko underwent two spinal procedures during one hospitalization: one to correct curvature in his neck due to shifting vertebrae, and another to correct kyphosis in the back by installing rods.

 While in the hospital and recovering from surgery, Baranko says friendly, compassionate staff made all the difference.

 “Everyone was just outstanding — the nurses, the staff, even the people who took care of the rooms.
 They were just such wonderful people,” Baranko says.
 “You couldn’t ask for better care.”

-After surgery, Baranko was transferred to Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, to maximize mobility.
+After surgery, Baranko was transferred to Northwestern Medicine Marianjoy Rehabilitation Hospital to maximize mobility.
 “Everyone has been great,” Baranko says.
 “They all worked with me to get me healthy and get me back on my feet as soon as possible.”

-Baranko has been recovering from his second surgery since November and is slowly getting back to the work he loves: helping those in need.
-Since January, Baranko has been helping at his local food pantry.
-He’s also coordinating a September event with Knights of Columbus to raise money for those with intellectual disabilities.
+Baranko has been recovering from his second surgery and is slowly getting back to the work he loves: helping those in need.
+He is back to helping at his local food pantry, and he's also coordinating an event with Knights of Columbus to raise money for those with intellectual disabilities.

 In the fall, he will have the opportunity to get back into the combine and help harvest the fields for farmers experiencing illness and disability.